-Broadcasting & Video Production is a full year course focusing on the production of regular news programs to be aired in the school.
-Students will learn about all aspects of pre-production, production, and post-production and will produce their own side projects such as commercials and short films.
-Coverage of school and community events will be emphasized, including sports games, music and theatre productions and other events.
+Broadcasting & Video Production is a full year course with potential Technology or English credit, focusing on the production of regular news program to be aired in the school.
+Students will learn about all aspects of pre-production, production, and post-production, and will produce their own side projects, like commercials, and short films.
+Coverage of school and community events will be emphasized, including sports games, music and theatre productions, and other events.
 Students will have full access to and be expected to master equipment in the studio and production room.
 No previous experience is required.